-I am pleased to present the Program Integration Committee's (PIC) unanimous recommendations for funding four grant applications totaling \$10,294,804.
-The PIC recommendations for three academic research and one prevention awards are attached.
+I am pleased to present the Program Integration Committee's (PIC) unanimous recommendations for funding nine grant applications totaling \$30,286,494.
+The PIC recommendations for eight academic research grant awards and one prevention award are attached.

 Dr. Jim Willson, CPRIT's Chief Scientific Officer, and Dr. Becky Garcia, CPRIT's Chief Prevention Officer, have prepared overviews of the academic research and prevention slates to assist your evaluation of the recommended awards.
 The overviews are intended to provide a comprehensive summary with enough detail to understand the substance of the proposal and the reasons endorsing grant funding.
 In addition to the full overviews, all of the information considered by the Review Councils is available by clicking on the appropriate link in the portal.
 This information includes the application, peer reviewer critiques, and the CEO affidavit for each proposal.